marco-willi/camera-trap-data-pipeline/README.md

 ## Pre-Requisites

-For code that accesses Zooniverse via Panoptes (e.g. requires a password), a file with Zooniverse credentials should be stored (e.g. in ~/keys/passwords.ini, the '~' refers to the home directory, therefore, a directory named 'keys' has to be created in the home directory, containing the passwords.ini file).
+For code that accesses Zooniverse via Panoptes (e.g. requires a password), a file with Zooniverse credentials should be stored (e.g. in ~/keys/passwords.ini).
+The '~' refers to the home directory, therefore, a directory named 'keys' has to be created in the home directory, containing the passwords.ini file).
 It should have the following content:

 ```
 [zooniverse]